 One pilot per drone

-The logistics of sending out one delivery driver with dozens, even hundreds of packages to deliver, makes perfect sense.
+The logistics of sending out one delivery driver in a van with dozens, even hundreds of packages to deliver, makes perfect sense.
 The idea of handling just one customer per flight is wildly inefficient.
 Sure, you can likely hit two or three customers in a single flight, but not many more, and if you are tying up one or two people to manage that single flight, your man-hour costs will not be sustainable.

 Relying on powerful flight management systems and ground control software is not unrealistic, technically speaking, but the laws are not there yet.